YourOnly-One/yoo-hugo-content/snoworld/en-ph/blog/posts/2021/20210410-sisyphus-the-myth-explained.md

 : If no one told him Sun is dead, he would probably never bring a vest and Sun would actually be dead.
 His original plan was only to meet Sun so he can give him additional instructions--which I believe to be the location of the bunker and to meet him at Asia Mart later that night.

 : Remember also what Tae Sul said, *the future is already here, you just do not know it*.
 Since everything in the time bubble is happening simultaenously and is constantly changing, the future that was yet to happen already arrived.
 If there was no time bubble and instead there is a timestream branch, then the future will never arrive.
-Yes, this is yet another proof that there is only one timestream in the 「Sisyphus」 universe.
+Yes, this is yet another proof that there is only one timestream in the 《Sisyphus》 universe.

 **Q: But wait, how did he know Eddie Kim will show up in the church?**